AlaskaAirlines/auro-dropdown/demo/apiExamples.md

 #####

-When combined with the `error` property the `helperText` slot content is colored red.
+When combined with the `error` property the `helpText` slot content is colored red.

 <div class="exampleWrapper">
   <auro-dropdown